About UsVai alla versione italiana Site Search

 The Bank of Italy is an organization of about 6,800 people who have multidisciplinary skills; it uses its technological and financial resources to offer quality services in an efficient, responsible and impartial way.
 In order to carry out its functions in the best possible way and in an increasingly complex environment marked by profound changes, the Bank of Italy sets out, as part of its strategic planning, its vision, its medium-term objectives and the related action plans.

-A comprehensive description of the Bank’s tasks and objectives can be found in the volume 'La Banca d'Italia.
-Funzioni e obiettivi' (English version forthcoming).
+A comprehensive description of the Bank's tasks and objectives can be found in the volume 'La Banca d'Italia.
+Funzioni e obiettivi' (only in Italian).